Kristen Ghodsee

 Kristen Rogheh Ghodsee (born April 26, 1970) is an American ethnographer and Professor of Russian and East European Studies at the University of Pennsylvania.
 She is primarily known for her ethnographic work on post-Communist Bulgaria as well as being a contributor to the field of postsocialist gender studies.
 She was critical of the role of Western feminist nongovernmental organizations doing work among East European women in the 1990s.
-She examined the shifting gender relations of Muslim minorities after Communist rule, and the intersections of Islamic beliefs and practices with the ideological remains of Marxism–Leninism.
+She has also examined the shifting gender relations of Muslim minorities after Communist rule, the intersections of Islamic beliefs and practices with the ideological remains of Marxism–Leninism, communist nostalgia, the legacies of Marxist feminism, and the intellectual history of utopianism.

 Career

-Ghodsee received her B.A. from the University of California at Santa Cruz and her Ph.D. from the University of California, Berkeley.
+Ghodsee received her B.A. from the University of California at Santa Cruz and her M.A. and PhD from the University of California, Berkeley.
 She has been awarded numerous research fellowships, including those from the National Science Foundation, Fulbright, the American Council of Learned Societies, the International Research & Exchanges Board (IREX), and the National Council for Eurasian and East European Research.
-She was a resident fellow at the Institute for Advanced Study in Princeton, The Woodrow Wilson International Center for Scholars in Washington, The Max Planck Institute for Demographic Research in Rostock, Germany, the Radcliffe Institute for Advanced Study at Harvard University, and the Freiburg Institute for Advanced Studies (FRIAS).
+She was a resident fellow at the Institute for Advanced Study in Princeton, The Woodrow Wilson International Center for Scholars in Washington, The Max Planck Institute for Demographic Research in Rostock, Germany, the Radcliffe Institute for Advanced Study at Harvard University, the Freiburg Institute for Advanced Studies (FRIAS), the Aleksanteri Institute at the University of Helsinki in Finland, and the Imre Kertész Kolleg at the Friedrich-Schiller-Universität in Jena.
 In 2012, she was elected president of the Society for Humanistic Anthropology.

+In 2021, Ghodsee was an invited professor at the Center for History at Sciences Po in Paris, France.
+In July 2022, she was appointed the chair of the Department of Russian and East European Studies at the University of Pennsylvania.